Continues His Journey As A Recovery Troubadour With The September 25 Release Of New Album

 Back in New York City, he recorded a demo of the song, put it up on social media, and the response was overwhelming.
 That’s when he realized how strong the combination of music and recovery could be.
 He wrote a second song, and then a third, and he didn’t stop until the seeds of his 2017 Clean Getaway album were planted.

 Inspired to present these recovery-based songs on a different stage, Ricky made calls to treatment facilities, offering to come in with his acoustic guitar and perform them to the clients.
 He did, and the response was so powerful that he’s been doing it ever since, on the road as a Recovery Troubadour.
 He’d play his acoustic guitar, sing those songs, talk to people, listen to people, help people.
 In doing so, he was also helping himself.
-He kept writing.
-He kept traveling.
-Kept visiting detox centers, treatment facilities and Juvenile Correctional Institutions.
+He kept writing, traveling, and visiting treatment facilities, schools, and juvenile detention centers.

 “It was quite the education for me,” Ricky admits.
 “I found that there was a real connection…a tangible something I could do to help…a reason my checkered past in rock'n'roll just might bring about awareness, maybe prevention, maybe even lessen the stigma of addiction.”

 Ricky Byrd has since given away thousands of copies of Clean Getaway at his recovery music groups across the country.
 The CD has garnered great reviews across-the-board and he’s currently working on a follow-up filled with songs of addiction, resurrection and hope.
 Taking it a step further, he has earned his CASAC T (Certified Alcohol and Substance Abuse Counselor) credentials and CARC (Certified Addiction Recovery Coach) credentials.